coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Error messages:

-.. exn:: @ident: no such entry
+.. exn:: @ident: no such entry.

 Variants: